ytdl-org/youtube-dl/README.md

 You can configure youtube-dl by placing any supported command line option to a configuration file.
 On Linux and macOS, the system wide configuration file is located at `/etc/youtube-dl.conf` and the user wide configuration file at `~/.config/youtube-dl/config`.
 On Windows, the user wide configuration file locations are `%APPDATA%\youtube-dl\config.txt` or `C:\Users\<user name>\youtube-dl.conf`.
 Note that by default configuration file may not exist so you may need to create it yourself.

-For example, with the following configuration file youtube-dl will always extract the audio, not copy the mtime, use a proxy and save all videos under `Movies` directory in your home directory:
+For example, with the following configuration file youtube-dl will always extract the audio, use a proxy and save all videos under `Movies` directory in your home directory:
 ```
 # Lines starting with # are comments

 # Always extract audio
 -x

-# Do not copy the mtime
---no-mtime

 # Use this proxy
 --proxy 127.0.0.1:3128